-Because RPA automates applications by emulating how humans use software, it is relatively easy to deploy on top of existing applications.
-It is also intuitive for business users to implement, because it works in the way they are used to interacting with apps.
+Because RPA automates applications by emulating how humans use software, it's relatively easy to deploy on top of existing applications.
+It is also intuitive for business users to implement because it works in the way they're used to interacting with apps.

-In contrast, DPA requires implementing and integrating a low-code development platform, which can take some time to get started.
-Also, DPA applications need to be coded.
-However, the benefit of DPA is that these applications tend to be more scalable than RPA, because they integrate into other applications via APIs rather than the user interface.
+In contrast, DPA requires implementing and integrating a low-code platform, which can take some time to get started.
+Also, DPA applications must be coded.
+However, the benefit of DPA is that these applications tend to be more scalable than RPA because they integrate into other applications using application programming interfaces rather than the user interface.

 How to successfully implement DPA in 4 steps

 - Identify automation candidates.
-Managers or businesses users should start out by identifying a process they want to automate.
+Managers and business users should start by identifying a process they want to automate.
 This step could take advantage of process mining tools to automatically identify and prioritize automation opportunities.

 - Ensure governance.
-Security and privacy teams should work with the IT and management teams to vet the DPA tools and identifying any risks with particular automations.
+Security and privacy teams should work with IT and management teams to vet DPA tools and identify any risks with automations.

 - Start small and scale.
-Teams should start with some simple processes that deliver short-term ROI to build confidence in the process and excitement about potential.
-Once these efforts have started to pan out, organization can begin planning a hyperautomation strategy to help scale the process of implementing more automations.
+Teams should start with simple processes that deliver short-term returns on investment to build confidence in the process and excitement about the potential.
+Once these efforts start to pan out, an organization can begin planning a hyperautomation strategy to help scale the process of implementing digital process automation.

 Digital process automation tools